saqramochii/saqramochii/README.md

 # 🌸 Hi there, I'm Saqramochii :)

-🎓 *I'm a fullstack developer in training since 2025.*
+🎓 *I'm a software engineer in training since 2025.*

 🫂 Besides programming, I like to create 3D art and help people achieve their dreams and find their passion.